Open Space Plan For Nashville

 - Improving the Cumberland River system, source of the county’s drinking water;

 - Building up the sustainable local food supply through urban and rural farming;

-- Improving public health by making it easier for people to bike, walk and play;
+- Improving public health by making it easier for people to bike, walk and play, and

 - Protecting scenic and historic places from disappearing to development.

-The plan makes 27 recommendations that range from the simple (put signs on trails so people know they exist) to the ambitious (double the tree canopy downtown over 10 years).
+The plan’s recommendations range from the simple (put signs on trails so people know they exist) to the ambitious (double the tree canopy downtown over 10 years).
 It calls for connecting open space in the four corners of Davidson County through a network of protected lands at key points along the Cumberland River, including a greener downtown.